conor-williams/AOC/README.md

 	o run "sh FIRST.sh" -- it does everything for you o length of filename getting you down? use ln and stop getting down (e.g.): ln -s 2020.day20.i1.txt i1.txt
-	o added year and day to input file names and year to c files (no code change just renaming of files) o dup2 needed an fflush -- now no debug -- sorry o if the file is not present, it has not been coded
+	o to speed up a process $ renice --priority -19 -p XYZ where XYZ is the number from the run... (ps on most flvs of Un*X) o added year and day to input file names and year to c files (no code change just renaming of files) o dup2 needed an fflush -- now no debug -- sorry o if the file is not present, it has not been coded